sergiou87/integrations-core/win32_event_log/README.md

 <!-- xxz tab xxx -->
 <!-- xxz tabs xxx -->

-Edit the `<CHANNEL_X>` parameters with the Windows channel name you want to collect events from.
+Edit the `<CHANNEL_2>` parameters with the Windows channel name you want to collect events from.

 Finally, [restart the Agent][4].